 To reach Ingjaldssandur we drive on the northern side of Dýrafjörður fjord, pass Núpur, drive into Gerðhamradalur valley and up on Sandsheiði heath, on a narrow, winding gravel road, and down into Brekkudalur.

 Top photo: Sæbólskirkja church

-Driving into the fog on the mountain not knowing where the next curve was!
+Driving into the fog on the mountain not knowing where the next turn was!

 We had a family reunion back in 2010 at Núpur in Dýrafjörður close by Ingjaldssandur and spent one day at Ingjaldssandur, which is called Sandur for short by those who know it well.
-My mother and I had arrived early and drove to Ingjaldssandur to check it out.
-She had never been to the Westfjords before and after my grandmother left her birthplace and met my grandfather in 1943 in Reykjavík she never returned to her birthplace in the Westfjords.
+My mother and I arrived early and drove to Ingjaldssandur to check it out.

 The emergency shelter